List of Kinnikuman characters: Buffaloman

-Buffaloman is a large Spanish Choujin with cow-like horns called the Long Horns.
+Buffaloman (バッファローマン) is a large Spanish Choujin with cow-like horns called the Long Horns.
 His fighting style relies on his strength and power.
 Buffaloman is the de facto leader of the Seven Devil Choujins who invaded earth after the 21st Choujin Olympics.
 In the past, he had made a pact with Satan in order to exponentially increase his power for every Choujin he kills.
 This eventually led to his notorious 10,000,000 Choujin power (where 100,000 is the average).
 His splitting of Meat into 7 pieces was the catalyst of the Devil Choujin arc.
 Despite his nature as a Devil Choujin, Buffaloman fights honorably.
 He is defeated by Kinnikuman at the climax of the Devil Choujin arc, and subsequently sacrifices his life to resurrect the Justice Choujins that had fallen in battle.
 He himself was resurrected by Akuma Shogun during the Golden Mask arc in order to serve him, but later betrays him and joins the Justice Choujins after Akuma Shogun is defeated.
 He joins Team Soldier during the Scramble for the Throne arc.
 At the beginning of the Perfect Origin arc, Buffaloman declares he has rejoined the Devil Choujins, to the surprise of the Justice Choujins.
 Throughout the series, Buffaloman loses and regains his Long Horns for various reasons.
 He is modeled after Bruiser Brody, and he is voiced by Masaharu Satou.

 Prince Kamehame

-Prince Kamehame is a veteran Choujin and the former Hawaiian Champion, having lost to Jesse Maivia.
+Prince Kamehame (プリンス・カメハメ) is a veteran Choujin and the former Hawaiian Champion, having lost to Jesse Maivia.
 During the American Tour arc, he faces and defeats Kinnikuman, remaining one of Kinnikuman's only singles loss, but he sees promise in Kinnikuman and decides to teach him the 48 Killer Moves.
 Kinnikuman would continue to regard Kamehame as his esteemed master throughout the series.
 During the Dream Choujin Tag arc, he teams up with Kinnikuman under the alias Kinnikuman Great, hiding his elderly nature.
 He dies from injuries sustained when shielding Terryman from Sunshine, and passes on the Kinnikuman Great mantle to Terryman.
 He would return from time to time as a spirit to guide Kinnikuman and his allies.
 During the Scramble for the Throne arc, Omegaman uses his Omega Metamorphosis technique to channel Kamehame, but this backfires as Kamehame was able to wrest control from Omegaman and instead teaches Kinnikuman the 52 Submission Holds.
 He is voiced by Masaharu Satou.